How to Get Rid of Cats

 - Granular repellents are sprinkled to create a repelling barrier around your lawn, gardens, and structures.

-- Liquid repellents are sprayed onto surfaces like trees, garbage cans and trash bags for more targeted protection.
+- Liquid repellents are sprayed directly onto surfaces like trees, garbage cans, trash bags, grass, flowerbeds and soil for more targeted protection.

 The effectiveness of cat repellents depends heavily on their proper use and consistent reapplication - follow all directions carefully.